-Any professional wanting to refer a young person into the service should discuss their concerns with the young person (and their carers if appropriate), and complete a Referral Form.
-(LINK) Referrals can only be accepted with the consent of the young person.
+Any professional wanting to refer a young person into the service should discuss their concerns with the young person (and their carers if appropriate), and complete a Referral Form NEW TAZ Outreach Team referral form (Sept 2019) (2).doc.
+Referrals can only be accepted with the consent of the young person.
 For more advice on when to refer or advice on completing the form, please contact the team (details above)

-We offer a number of free training events for professionals - please follow this link for further information (link to training section on our website)
+We offer a number of free training events for professionals TAZ professional training

 Information for parents

 We offer a briefing session for parents, jointly with YPDAAT.